Bastardkb/bastardkb.github.io/bg_charybdis/required_tools.md

 ---
 layout: default
 title: Required tools
-nav_order: 2
+nav_order: 3
-parent: Dilemma Build guides
+parent: Buid guides - Charybdis
 ---

 Before starting the build, check that you have all the required tools: